mrczbl/sudoku-solver/README.md

 A simple React App that solves unambiguously deterministic sudukos.

 # Setup
-Clone Repository and npm -i --save
+Clone Repository and npm -i